Professional Development for Teachers

 Teaching the Holocaust can be daunting.
 The amount of information can be overwhelming and time available can be limited.
 Further, the Holocaust is a dark period in human history, how does one teach with sensitivity and not traumatise students?
 The Jewish Holocaust Centre is here to help!
 We offer professional development courses, as well as partner with organisations to deliver learning outcomes.

 We are here to support you.
 Please don’t hesitate to get in touch with us at email@example.com if we can be of any assistance.

 The Holocaust Virtual Course

-The JHC is offering a 12-week online immersive education program featuring topics such as ‘Jewish resistance & liberation’ and ‘The future of Holocaust education’.
+The JHC is offering an online education program featuring topics such as ‘Jewish resistance & liberation’ and ‘The future of Holocaust education’.
 These lectures are delivered via Zoom and can be booked as individual sessions.

 This course is open to anyone interested in expanding their knowledge of the Holocaust.

 Delivered in partnership with the Jewish Museum of Australia, Antisemitism: What, When & Why will explore the controversial topic of antisemitism.
 This two-session short course will be an opportunity to learn what antisemitism is, when it began, and how it has evolved over the years into its current state.

 The Gandel Holocaust Studies Program begins with a prerequisite online course that provides historical background on pre-war Jewish history.
 Each participant is required to take this course prior to the teacher-training seminar at Yad Vashem’s International School for Holocaust Studies in Jerusalem.
 The full-year program continues with a follow-up seminar in Australia and professional exchange about issues in Holocaust education.

 Our Virtual Workshops are custom built and based on the specific needs of the teacher and their students.